guisaez/microservices-01-ticketing/Readme.md

 * Used to set up requirements for subclasses.
 * Do create a Class when translated to JS, which means we can use it in 'instanceOf' checks.

+### Handling User Authentication

+* User authentication handling is a challenging problem with microservices.

 ### Resources

 * [Google Cloud Free Trial](https://cloud.google.com/free)